Intro

 Our read variable shadows our function name.
 I am not a fan of this rule as it generally leads developers to use short meaningless names.
 For example, to get this code to compile, I'd change read to n.
 This is a case where, in my opinion, developers are in a much better position to pick the most readable option.

 Besides rules enforced by the compiler, you are, of course, free to follow whatever naming convention you prefer.
-But it does help to understand Zig's own naming convention since much of the code you'll interact with, from the standard library to third party libraries, makes us of it.
+But it does help to understand Zig's own naming convention since much of the code you'll interact with, from the standard library to third party libraries, makes use of it.

 Zig source code is indented with 4 spaces.
 I personally use a tab which is objectively better for accessibility.